-How much does a digital signature software cost?
+How much does a digital signature solution cost?

-one-size-fits-all approach.
 When it comes to digital signatures, you should only pay for what you need.
-Therefore, we provide a wide range of plans and packages - just choose the one that best fits your needs.
+Therefore, we provide a wide range of plans and packages so you can choose the one that best fits your needs.

 Penneo is the best digital signature solution out there.
 Digital signatures created with Penneo provide:

 Content integrity: To prevent anyone from tampering with the content, Penneo places a unique watermark on each signed document.
 On top of that, our software creates an audit trail that documents every step in the signing process.

 Non-repudiation: When signing a document via Penneo, users need to accept a declaration of consent.
 The statement contains an overview of the agreement and is part of the signature itself.
 Additionally, Penneo timestamps every signature with the date and time of creation.
 As a result, the signature can't be denied.

 Another benefit of Penneo is that it ensures a high level of security by employing data encryption and role-based access control.
 This way, only authorized people can access sensitive data and information.

 Equally important are all the other features that make Penneo the best digital signing solution:

 Integrations with popular tools and the possibility to build a custom API integration

 Custom signing flows based on predefined rules